 Guidelines on How Much to Bid

 During this phase, you’re typically competing with other investors, since homeowners have already had first dibs on placing a bid on the HUD home.
 HUD homes usually sell for 85% – 88% of the asking price or more.
 This depends on the condition of the property and how desirable the neighborhood is.
-Your realtor should run comps in the area to see what other properties are selling for and check the After Repair Value(ARV( that you can expect to get if you decide to sell the HUD home.
+Your real estate agent should run comps in the area to see what other properties are selling for and check the After Repair Value(ARV( that you can expect to get if you decide to sell the HUD home.
 More on calculating ARV can be found in our in depth guide on how to find properties to flip.

 Below are some HUD home statistics including the average number of days the property has been on the market and the average bid as a percentage of the asking price of the property.
 For more statistics for the state you’re interested in purchasing a HUD home in, click here.
 This information is helpful because it gives you an idea of what kind of offer to make.